wilkins88/SF-Persisted-Logging/README.md

-# SF-Advanced-Logging
+# SF-Persisted-Logging
-Classes and configurations for advanced logging in Salesforce
+Classes and configuration for persisted logging in Salesforce